 At your consultation with Dr. Newton you will discuss the costs with our office manager.
 The costs will be explained and you will receive a detailed written costing.
 If a rebate is applicable it will be clearly defined in your costing.

-Breast reconstruction is a major procedure.
+Reconstructive breast surgery after cancer and mastectomy is a major procedure.
 The risks are the same as for any major operation.
 They also vary according to the type of reconstruction performed.
 You need to go through the risks with Dr. Newton as they apply to your individual case.